 You can use orange juice as the base for a homemade sports drink.
 Orange juice has about nine times the potassium as Gatorade (for the standard Australian formulation).
 That means you only need 100 mL of orange juice topped up to 1 L with water to get a similar amount of potassium as 1 L of Gatorade.
 We usually use about 300 mL of orange juice and top our bottles up with water.
 We add a few pinches of salt as well to make a great “ghetto sports drink”.
 There are often sachets of salt or salt shakers at service stations - we often use those.
 We sometimes also add some sugar too.
 There is often sugar available for people to put in cups of coffee - we just use that.
 Aside from being a great source of electrolytes, the ghetto sports drink gives us a break from plain water.

-Hopefully these simple tips will help you with your racing.
+Hopefully these simple tips will help you with your ultra racing need.
 For more the complete set of our bikepacking racing tips, tricks and secrets you can find the complete eBook HERE.